GonghuaLi/GPMM/README.md

 3).
 Nutrition uptake file.
 In this case, the nutrition uptake can be found in: './data/'

-## Part III: set parameters for GPMM
+## Part III: set parameters for SPMM
 All of the parameters can be set in the file of  **"pars.txt"** .
 These parameters contains:

 Path of curated Recon3 file, the default is:
 curatedRecon3 = './data/Recon3_v1.mat';

-Cobra optimization solver, GPMM supports  'cplex'  and 'gurobi5'
+Cobra optimization solver, SPMM supports  'cplex'  and 'gurobi5'
 cobrasolver = 'cplex';

 Use FastMM  to accelerate metabolic modeling?  yes or no